If you're starting with your career and looking for an entry-level job, it's understandable to look for a job that pays well.

 • Assisting senior engineers in writing and maintaining code

-• Respond to the development team's requests
+• Responding to the development team's requests

 • Writing test scripts and conducting development tests